Shopping Cart: Empty

 Johnston Logistics is a pan European logistics provider operating from 7 sites in Ireland.
 Operating since 1979, they now have a partnership with Dachser GmbH.
 They have been using Hazcheck Online for their IMDG Code compliance checking since 2011.

 Atlantic Container Line have been using IMDG Code e-learning to train staff in the North American and European offices since 2011.
-They have recently purchased Amdt 37-14 courses.

 In line with its high operating standards, BTL uses Hazcheck Professional to control dangerous goods on sailings and in acceptance procedures.